Filtrations on quantum cohomology via Morse-Bott-Floer Spectral Sequences: Overview of the results

-The main goal of this paper is to develop spectral sequence methods to effectively describe the filtration $\mathcal{F}^{\Fi}_{\lambda}$ by ideals on quantum cohomology $QH^*(Y)$.
-This is a Floer-theoretic analogue of the Morse-Bott spectral sequence for ordinary Morse cohomology which can be used to prove the left isomorphism in \eqref{EqnFrankel}.
+The main goal of this paper is to develop spectral sequence methods to effectively describe the filtration $\FF^{\Fi}_{\lambda}$ of $QH^*(Y)$, and $\FFF^{\Fi}_{\lambda}$ of $H^*(Y;\mathbb{B}).$ This is a Floer-theoretic analogue of the {\MB} spectral sequence for Morse cohomology which can be used to prove the left isomorphism in \eqref{EqnFrankel}.

-To give the reader a sense of the structure of the maps in \eqref{DefinitionOfFiltration}, we recall the main tool used in \cite{RZ1} to study the $\Fi$-filtration: suppose $Y$ (equivalently, each $\F_\a$) has no odd cohomology, then for generic $\lambda>0$ the vector space $HF^*(\lambda H)$ lies in even degrees, and the $\k$-linear continuation map becomes:
+To give the reader a sense of the structure of the maps in \eqref{DefinitionOfFiltration}, we recall the main tool used in \cite{RZ1} to study the $\Fi$-filtration: suppose $H^{odd}(Y)=0$, or equivalently, each $H^{odd}(\F_\a)=0$, due to \eqref{EqnFrankel}.
+Then for generic $\lambda>0$ we have $HF^{odd}(\lambda H)=0$, moreover the $\k$-linear continuation map becomes: